 When it comes to these two tech titans, their premium smartphone ranges sit very close to each other in price.

 For the first time in 2018, the iPhone toppled over the £1,000 threshold, making it one of the most expensive smartphones ever made.
-For those looking for a better deal, Apple introduced the iPhone XR (£749) as a less expensive alternative to the iPhone XS (£999) and XS Max (£1,099).
+For those looking for a better deal with the iPhones, Apple had introduced the iPhone XR (£749), as a less expensive alternative to the iPhone XS (£999) and XS Max (£1,099).

 Ease of repair